Auto Mechanic Programs in Birmingham, Alabama

 Education and Training

 - Post-secondary training in automotive repair is recommended but not required.
-Programs are available at vocational schools, community colleges, and technical institutes.
-Learn more
+Many community colleges and vocational schools in Alabama offer programs in automotive repair.

-- On-the-job training is also common in the industry.
+- On-the-job training is also a common way to become an auto mechanic.

 Certifications

-- NASTF Certification: Offers certification in advanced areas.
-Learn more
+- NASTF Certification: Offers certifications in advanced automotive technologies.
+NASTF Certification

 Licensing

-- City of Birmingham Business License: Required for auto repair shops.
-Learn more
+- City of Birmingham Business License: Required for all businesses, including auto repair shops.
+City of Birmingham Business License

 Other Requirements